Well, while you aren’t old enough to read fairytales, I’ll try to inspire you with these gorgeous Romanian castles.

 Castle 13.
 Miko

-Besides the permanent exhibition, they also host around ten other expositions along the year.
+Besides the permanent exhibition, they also host around ten other expositions throughout the year.

 Practical Information about Miko Castle